lucavallin/syn/README.md

 # syn
 Visual monitoring using the Raspberry Pi, Google Cloud and React Native.

-## Raspberry Pi
+## Raspberry Pi Components
-I have used the following components for the Raspberry Pi:
+The project requires the following components for the Raspberry Pi:
-- `Raspberry Pi & Camera`
+- **Raspberry Pi & Camera**
-- `Zero View camera mount`: https://thepihut.com/products/zeroview
+- **Zero View camera mount**: https://thepihut.com/products/zeroview
-- `Raspberry Pi Zero Camera Adapter`: https://thepihut.com/products/raspberry-pi-zero-camera-adapter
+- **Raspberry Pi Zero Camera Adapter**: https://thepihut.com/products/raspberry-pi-zero-camera-adapter

 ### Setup
 These steps are required to get started with the project: